Cinema of Russia: 2010s

 2016 film Zoology by Ivan I. Tverdovsky won the Special Jury Award at the Karlovy Vary International Film Festival.

-In 2017, Andrey Zvyagintsev's Loveless was entered in the 2017 Cannes Film Festival, where it won Jury Prize and nominated on BAFTA Award for Best Film Not in the English Language, Golden Globe for Best Foreign Language Film and Academy Award for Best Foreign Language Film at the 90th Academy Awards, and five nominations,including Best Film, and won two European Film Awards, including Best Cinematographer for Krichman, as well as the César Award for Best Foreign Film.
+In 2017, Andrey Zvyagintsev's Loveless was entered in the 2017 Cannes Film Festival, where it won Jury Prize and nominated on BAFTA Award for Best Film Not in the English Language, Golden Globe for Best Foreign Language Film and Academy Award for Best Foreign Language Film at the 90th Academy Awards, and five nominations, including Best Film, and won two European Film Awards, including Best Cinematographer for Krichman, as well as the César Award for Best Foreign Film.

 2017 science fiction action film Attraction directed and produced by Fyodor Bondarchuk became a box office hit, grossing more than 1 billion rubles and becoming the highest-grossing Russian sci-fi movie.
 A sequel, Invasion, premiered on New Year's Day 2020, grossed less than predecessor.

 The 2017 sports drama Going Vertical by Anton Megerdichev is the highest grossing domestic film of the 2010s.
 It also became the highest-grossing Russian film in China, where it grossed which brought the film's worldwide gross to $66.3 million.

+In 2017 was released two films about space: The Age of Pioneers directed by Dmitry Kiselyov and Salyut 7 directed by Klim Shipenko.

 Walt Disney produced Slavic fantasy film Last Knight directed by Dmitry Dyachenko was a success at the box-office in 2017, earning $30 million.
 The film was followed by two sequels in 2021; The Last Warrior: Root of Evil and The Last Warrior: A Messenger of Darkness.

 Arrhythmia by director Boris Khlebnikov received the Best Actor Award at the 2017 Karlovy Vary International Film Festival.

 Matilda by Aleksei Uchitel about the relationship between ballerina Matilda Kshesinskaya and Nicholas II caused controversy amongst monarchist and Orthodox authorities and public in 2017.

 Maryus Vaysberg is a film director mainly working in the comedy genre.
 He is one of the most commercially successful directors of Russia.
 His 2017 film Naughty Grandma was a box office success and the most successful Russian film in 2017.
 Many of his films starred future president of Ukraine Volodymyr Zelenskyy.

 Anna's War by Aleksey Fedorchenko premiered at the Rotterdam Film Festival in 2018.
 The film won the Golden Eagle Award in the Best Film category.
 Fedorchenko won the award for Best Director.

 Jumpman is a 2018 drama film directed and written by Ivan I. Tverdovskiy won the Special Jury Mention at the Karlovy Vary International Film Festival.